 - information systems

 Essential Skills and Qualities

-Software engineering is a very concise and complex profession.
-Some of the traits you’ll need include:
+Software engineers require various skills and traits as it is a very concise and complex profession.
+Some of these include:

 - problem-solving skills – software engineers are often asked to write programs that make processes easier or more effective; you will need to think of logical ways to overcome problems and implement them in your code

 - attention to detail – just one small oversight or error in your code can cause the whole program to run incorrectly, so you need to ensure that nothing skips your attention

 - organisational skills – software development is a very rigid and structured process, so you will need to work to timelines and in alignment with the rest of your team

 - numerical skills – much of the theory and background knowledge of software engineering (and computer science, in general) is based on mathematical concepts, so you will need to be confident and comfortable in your numerical abilities

 - communication skills – much of the time, you may be explaining very complex technical issues to non-technical stakeholders; being able to break down and convey these issues in simple terms are important – you will also need to be a good listener in the early stages of the process, capable of understanding what exactly the client’s requirements are